 The obrt’s owner is responsible for obrt’s duties, liabilities and associated personal property while owners of j.d.o.o. and d.o.o. have a limited responsibility and liability as it relates to the company’s property only.

 J.d.o.o. and d.o.o. are required to manage all the business books according to the dual accountancy principle.
 Book entries are done when the bill is released and PDV has to be paid even if an invoice isn’t charged on time.
-A licensed accountant is required, either on staff or a third party.
+A licensed accountant is recommended, either on staff or a third party.

 Obrt can manage its business books according to the simple accountancy principle, which is simpler and cheaper.
 Owners can manage their books independently, on their own.
 Book entries are done when the bill is charged, which means that their receivables are only charged invoices.